ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

 external user, ESC sends no warning and expiration mails to the inviter.

+Starting September 2, 2016 emails sent through SharePoint Online originate from no-reply@sharepointonline.com.
+Specifying a different from address is ignored by SharePoint Online.

 ## Design notes

 Within ESC, we try hard not to replicate build-in SharePoint dialogs